atikullahnasar/faq/README.md

 FAQ Package:

-A lightweight and easy-to-use Laravel package for managing Frequently Asked Questions (FAQs) with built-in migrations and routes.
+A lightweight and easy-to-use Laravel package for managing Frequently Asked Questions (FAQs) with built-in migrations and routes. must need to be add on composer.json on your main project "repositories": [{"type": "vcs", "url": "https://github.com/atikullahnasar/faq" }],

 Installation & Setup